gerpy/muos-artwork/games-scraping/scripts/README.md

 ## Prerequisites

-//The following examples are drawn from an Unbuntu virtual machine under Windows 11, with all the files on my `D:` drive//
+The following examples are drawn from an Unbuntu virtual machine under Windows 11, with all the files on my `D:` drive

 1. A folder with ROMS organised by gaming systems subfolders
 ```